 What to Do with Offsets

-You can take the offsets at any time, provided you are prepared to care for them if they still have leaves.
+You can take the offsets at any time, provided you are prepared to care for them if they still have leaves left.
 Dig around the main plant carefully and remove the small bulbs around the main bulb.
 If these have already sprouted, plant them in a prepared bed and water them in.

 Keep them moist as they establish.
-The leaves will drop off in fall.
+The leaves will drop off in the fall.
 Mulch the bed for winter.
 In areas where you have to lift tender bulbs for winter, dig up the plant and collect all the offsets.
 Separate these out from the large parent plant, which will begin to produce less and less.
 Plant the small bulbs in spring.